MicrosoftLearning/mslearn-postgresql/Instructions/Labs/04-exercise-configure-permissions.md

 ## GRANT access to Azure Database for PostgreSQL

 1. Open Azure Data Studio and connect to your Azure Database for PostgreSQL server using the **demo** user that you set as the administrator above.
-1. In the query pane, execute this code against psotgres database.
+1. In the query pane, execute this code against postgres database.
 Twelve user roles should be returned, including the **demo** role that you're using to connect:

     ```SQL
     SELECT rolname FROM pg_catalog.pg_roles;